 After School Club -

-All pupils with food allergies and/or food preferences must wear an 'I have a food allergy / requirement' sticker when attending either the after school club and/or an after school activity.
-It is the responsibility of the form tutor to make sure these pupils wear their stickers.
+All pupils with food allergies and/or food preferences must wear their allergy lanyard when attending the after school club.
+It is the responsibility of the form tutor to make sure these pupils wear their lanyards.

 Parties -